mckennapsean/dissertation/content/05-security.md

-For this design study, the task focus was on the discovery and presentation of cyber security patterns.
+For this design study, the task focus was on the discovery and presentation of cybersecurity patterns.
 Presentation of patterns requires simple and easily understood visualizations for consumption by users who are not domain experts.
 Discovery of patterns is an important part of network security analysis, encompassing tasks identified by previous researchers such as perception,